GET THE LOOK: RUSTIC RANCH

 Add easy rustic charm with a cedar-inspired shingle.
 Landmark shingles in Pewterwood are used on the majority of the roofline.
 The dual-layered construction of the shingle gives the roof the same appearance of depth and dimension as traditional wood shake roofing, but with extra protection from the elements. .

 Reintroduce the idea of a great room with a show-stopping wall treatment like the color-stained wood planks seen here.
-Before the boards are applied, AirRenew was installed, a formaldehyde absorbing drywall, which helps clean the air making this room a great place to hang out in more way than one.
+Before the boards are applied, Silent Fx QuickCut drywall was installed to help provide you with exceptional acoustic performance by reducing airborne sound transmission between rooms or from the outside.

 Indoor-outdoor living solutions can be a great away to extend your living space if properly constructed.